 Few golf experiences are as memorable as playing the superb PGA National Resort Champion Course two weeks before the PGA Tours Honda Classic.
-We can hear the crowd roar in the surrounding stands.
-A Nicklaus layout, it’s well known for three holes on the back nine that Jack named The Bear Trap – Holes 15,16 and 17 – perhaps the most diabolical three consecutive holes in golf.
+I can almost hear the crowd roar in the surrounding stands.
+A Nicklaus layout, it’s well known for three holes named The Bear Trap – Holes 15,16 and 17 – perhaps the most diabolical three consecutive holes in golf.

-Champions Course is not long, playing 7047 yards from the tips, and 6367 yards from the Blues where we played.
+Champions Course is not long, playing 7047 yards from the tips, and 6367 yards from the Blues where I played.
 Fairways are generous.
 The opening hole unveils an uncomplicated course.
 Fairway bunkers are not a big worry.
 It’s not tricky; everything is in front of you.
 Stay out of the rough.
 It is short but thick and uniform.
-Unlike many courses, it is can be a problematic penalizing shot to recover.
+Unlike many courses, it’s a penalizing shot to recover.

-As with many Florida course, water hazards are abundant.
+As with many Florida courses, water hazards are abundant.
 Eight holes require the approach shot to cross a water hazard.
 They include forecaddies with the fee.
-They are invaluable in providing the targets for tee shots and approach shots and even more so to tackle the subtle breaks on the grainy greens.
-Be sure to give a cash tip after the round.
+Invaluable in providing targets, they help tackle the subtle breaks on the grainy greens.